spglib/spglib/c-example/README.md

 # C example

-This is the README file for spglib examples for C.
+This is an example of how to use Spglib through the C api

 ## Examples of using spglib in a cmake project